Spanish prime minister rejects calls to step down over scandal

 MADRID Spanish Prime Minister Mariano Rajoy on Monday rejected calls to resign over a ruling party financing scandal and said he would not allow the matter to hold back his reform plans.

-The political pressure mounted on Rajoy as the former treasurer of his centre-right People's Party gave new testimony before a judge looking into the affair, saying he had made 90,000 euros (77,856.6 pounds) in cash payments to Rajoy and party secretary-general Maria Dolores Cospedal in 2009 and 2010.
+The political pressure mounted on Rajoy as the former treasurer of his center-right People's Party gave new testimony before a judge looking into the affair, saying he had made 90,000 euros in cash payments to Rajoy and party secretary-general Maria Dolores Cospedal in 2009 and 2010.

 Rajoy had so far managed to limit the impact of the scandal, which involves alleged illegal donations by construction magnates that were supposedly distributed as cash payments to party leaders in return for juicy contracts.

-"I will defend political stability and I will fulfil the mandate given to me by Spanish voters," he told a news conference.
+"I will defend political stability and I will fulfill the mandate given to me by Spanish voters," he told a news conference.

-Rajoy, whose party has comfortable control of parliament, said the scandal would not derail his political reform programme, aimed at combating a deep recession and a huge hole in the budget.
+Rajoy, whose party has comfortable control of parliament, said the scandal would not derail his political reform program, aimed at combating a deep recession and a huge hole in the budget.

 Spain's fiscal woes last year threatened to push it into seeking a bailout and for months the future of the common currency looked at risk as the euro zone's fourth biggest economy teetered.